List of lawsuits involving Tesla, Inc.: Shareholder lawsuit regarding Musk "funding secured" tweet

 Between August 10, 2018, and September 6, 2018, nine purported stockholder class actions were filed against Tesla and Elon Musk in connection with Elon Musk's August 7, 2018, Twitter post that he was considering taking Tesla private.
 All of the suits were consolidated into a class-action lawsuit in the United States District Court for the Northern District of California.
 The lawsuit asserted claims for violations of federal securities laws related to Mr. Musk's statement and seek unspecified compensatory damages and other relief on behalf of a purported class of purchasers of Tesla's securities.
 In February 2023, the jury found Musk and Tesla not liable.

 Employee theft of Autopilot source code

 In 2019 Tesla filed a lawsuit against a named employee alleging that the employee who had worked for Tesla for two years had copied the source code of the Tesla Autopilot before joining a competing startup.
 In April 2021 Tesla settled the lawsuit for an undisclosed payment from the former employee.

+Autopilot fatality suits

+In May 2019, a civil lawsuit was filed regarding the death of Apple engineer Walter Huang while driving using Autopilot in 2018.
+The case was settled in April 2024 before it went to trial.
+It is the first time Tesla has settled a case involving Autopilot.

+Battery throttling lawsuits

+In August 2019, a class action lawsuit was filed in Northern California, claiming that a 2019 over-the-air software update throttled the Model S battery life, some by as much as 40 miles.
+On December 7, 2020, Tesla settled the suit for $1.5 million.

+In April 2021, a Norwegian judge found Tesla guilty of throttling charging speed in a similar suit, after they failed to respond to the lawsuit.
+The 30 customers who were part of the lawsuit were awarded 136,000 Norwegian kroner each ($16,000).